ankostis/TeslaCrack/README.rst

    This command will fail to decrypt your files, but it will print out all encountered encrypted AES and BTC keys.

-3. If the previous step returned a single AES/BTC key-pair only, you may opt for attacking directly the AES key, using the plain ``unfactor`` sub-cmd, which is usually faster.
-In that case you have to choose a file with known magic-bytes in its header:
+   If you got a single AES/BTC key-pair only, you may opt for attacking directly the AES key using the plain ``unfactor`` sub-cmd, which is usually faster.
+   Otherwise, attack the BTC key and use the *TeslaDecoder* - read the `Break bitcoin-keys for *TeslaDecoder*`_ section, below.

+3. Assuming the previous step returned a single AES/BTC key-pair only, you have to choose a file with known magic-bytes in its header:

      - *pdf* & *word-doc* files,
      - images and sounds (*jpg, png, gif, mp3*), and